-Fly Jamaica is a Valentine’s baby!
-The airline recently celebrated their fifth year of operation with an awesome throwdown at the Serengeti in Hope Zoo.
+Fly Jamaica is a Valentine baby!
+The airline recently celebrated its fifth year of operation with an awesome throwdown at the Serengeti in Hope Zoo.
+(Kingston, Jamaica)

 It’s a lovely location with a generous stage area and the live band was kickin!

 Ever since Air Jamaica died a painful death and we were left without a national airline, Jamaicans have been holding out hope for a carrier to fly our flag high again.
 Caribbean Airlines filled the void as a regional carrier but many of us were all so happy when Fly Jamaica was born.